 It is estimated that about half of the company’s revenue comes from AWS.

-Bezos will fly to the edge of space along with brother onboard his company Blue Origin’s tourism rocket — New Shepard — on July 20.
+Bezos will fly to the edge of space along with their brother onboard his company Blue Origin’s tourism rocket — New Shepard — on July 20.

 In a video uploaded on his Instagram profile, Bezos is heard saying that he and his brother Mark will be launching into space on July 20 aboard a rocket built by his space company Blue Origin.